realityexpander/How_to_program_from_ground_up/08-StructuredProgramming.md

 ### Types <a name="types"></a>
 ##### types
-- The concept of "types" (or "kinds") was introduced to define the size & intended purpose of "primitive" data types
+- The concept of custom types (or "kinds") was introduced to define more complex groupings of primitives to be seen as a single type.
-  - Procedural languages only had a few simple types: "number" or "character" or "string of characters" or "array"
+  - Procedural languages only had a few primitive types: "integer," "character," "string of characters" or "array"
+  - Having "structured" types allowed for more complex data to be defined and used in the program, instead of only using the primitive types.
-  - Primitive types are: `int`, `long`, `float`, `char`, and `bool`
+  - Primitive types are: `int`, `long`, `float`, `char`, and `bool` (note the `bool` type was not introduced until later in C++ and C99.)
   - Primitive types are the "building blocks" of all other types defined in `struct`s
   - Example of Types (C):
     ```C